AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 ### Data Preprocessing

 We join all the data and do necessary transformations.
-All variables are in percentage change, apart from the heavy vehicles percentages and the GECON.
-Heavy vehicles percentages are in first difference and GECON is already stationary, with no need for transformation.
-Industrial production and terms of trade also need to enter the model lagged because they are released later than the imports data.
+Almost all variables are in percentage change, apart from the heavy vehicles percentages, in first differences, and the GECON which is a diffusion index with mean 0.
+Industrial production and terms of trade enter the model lagged due to release mismatch.

 ``` r
 dfs <- list(df_imports, df_card, df_gecon, df_ip, df_ports, df_reer, df_tot, df_traffic)